40+ Dangerous Smoking Facts To Share With Your Kids

 18. Parents Can Make a Difference:

-Peer pressure can be very stressing, but it cannot outdo the importance of parents.
+Peer pressure can be very stressful, but it cannot outdo the importance of parents.
 A study by the “Journal of Applied Psychology” discovered the link between parent’s views on tobacco and smoking in children.
 Surgeon general’s 1994 and 2012 reports cited that lack of parental involvement could pose a significant risk.
 A higher-quality parent-child relationship defined by factors like involvement, support, and closeness can reduce the chances of smoking.

 protip_icon Do remember